-In today’s digital world, it’s can be easy to overlook one of the most critical components to building a business: connecting with your community.
+In today’s digital world, it’s can be easy to overlook one of the most critical components to building a business: connecting with your Coworking Community.

 And no – we’re not talking about bolstering your online community (although that’s important, too!).
 A business that builds into its local communities through employee volunteer programs or corporate non-profit partnerships not only builds a customer base at home but also help boost its public image right off the bat.

 What Purpose does Community Outreach Serve?

 - Build a better image.
 Today, social responsibility is often a bigger driver for consumers than the price of a product, according to a survey conducted by B2B reviews and ratings platform Clutch.
 68 percent of people surveys said giving back to the local community was one of the most important attributes of a company, compared to just 44% who listed price as a top attribute.
 Social responsibility shouldn’t be a stance taken as a penance if your business does have a publicized gaffe that tarnishes your brand image.
 Instead, build a solid image at the outset.
 That way, even if you have a highly publicized misstep, your company’s brand image is better insulated from disaster.

 Name recognition is another key factor for consumers and is especially critical when neighborly recommendations are often insufficient for growing a brand.
 By integrating with the local community, whether that means hosting a charity drive, sending employees to volunteer on company time, or sponsoring a local sports team, your business will be a household name – and for a good reason.

 - Improve employee engagement.